Peaks

 More alpine routes

-Two days climbing on the Italian side of Mont Blanc.
-Typical routes would be the Entreves, Marbrees, Tour Ronde and the Dent du Geant.
+Second day climbing on the Italian side of Mont Blanc.
+Typical routes would be the Entrèves, Marbrées, Tour Ronde and the Dent du Géant.
 This is the final preparation for the real thing, and they are highly sought after routes themselves.
-Two nights in a mountain hut.
+Overnight back in the Chamonix valley.

 -